Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 ![image](https://github.com/Open-Building-Management/containers/assets/24553739/a056e47b-6844-433c-b4af-ef92651e329b)

-Fill the domain name, which can be a wildcard (*.my.domain.name), then choose the `DNS Challenge method, fill the credentials with your duckdns token, agree to the terms of service and save !
+Fill the domain name then choose the `DNS Challenge method, fill the credentials with your duckdns token, agree to the terms of service and save !

+**do not use wildcard (*.my.domain.name) with applications running with Strict-Transport-Security (hsts) activated**

 The second step is to create a proxy host, using the domain name with `Websockest Support`, associating the certificate and choosing the `force SSL` option